nikhil550/fabric-samples/auction/ascending-auction/README.md

 ### Register users and submit bids and asks

-Before we can run the auction, we need to create the seller and bidder identities from Org1 and Org1, as well as the auction administrators that we will use to run the auction on those users behalf.
-The users then need to submit bids and asks for the good before the auction can be run.
+Before we can run the auction, we need to create the seller and bidder identities from Org1 and Org1, as well as the auction administrators that will interact with the auction on those users behalf.
 You can run the `auctionSetup.js` application to register the users that will participate in the auction.
-The bidder and seller identities that are registered will add bids and asks for generic tickets to the respective private data collections.
+After the identities are created, each buyer and seller will create a bid or ask for tickets.
+The bids are only stored in the private data collection of their organization.
 ```
 node auctionSetup.js
 ```

 The `auctionSetup.js` program provides an example set of bids and asks that we will use to run the auction.
-However, you can run your own scenario by editing the program and updating the bids and asks submitted to the auction,
+However, you can run your own scenario by editing the program and updating the quantity and price preferred by each user, or change the number of identities participating in the auction.

 ### Start the auction

-To run the auction, we will need to start two applications that are run by auction administrators from Org1 and Org2.
-The two administrators will act on behalf of the bidders and sellers who are members of their organization to submit their bids to any active auction.
+Instead of interacting the with network from a single program, Org1 and Org2 will run separate applications to demonstrate the non-cooperative nature of the auction.
+Each application will be run by the action administrator from the respective organization.
+The administrator will be able to read the bids submitted by the the organization members and submit those bids to an auction on those users behalf.

 Open two new terminals, one for the Org1 application, and another for Org2.
-In the Org1 terminal, make sure that you are in the `ascending/application-javascript` directory:
+Open the Org1 terminal.
+Make sure that you are in the `ascending/application-javascript` directory:
 ```
 cd fabric-samples/auction/ascending/application-javascript
 ```